okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ### Update the default Custom Authorization Server

-You need to configure your default Custom Authorization Server to enable the Interaction code flow.
+You need to configure your default Custom Authorization Server to enable the Interaction Code flow.

 1. From your Okta org's [Admin Console](/docs/guides/quickstart/website/using-console/), select **Security** > **API**.
 1. On the **Authorization Servers** tab, select the pencil icon for the **default** Custom Authorization Server.